Licensed Child Care Facility Inspection Reports

 - Rank or rate facilities against one another;

-- Issue a report card that grades facilities;
+- Issue a report card that grades facilities; or,

 - Provide personal information about children in care.